ioBroker/ioBroker.docs/docs/en/dev/objectsschema.md

 * `common.version`            - **mandatory** available version
 * `common.visWidgets`         - Describes `vis2 react widgets`.
 Like `{"i18n": "component", "vis2NAMEWidgets": { "name": "vis2NAMEWidgets", "url": "vis-2-widgets-NAME/customWidgets.js", "components": [ "NAMEwidgetName"]} }`
 * `common.wakeup`             - Adapter will be started if some value is written into `system.adapter.NAME.x.wakeup`.
 Normally, the adapter should stop after processing of event.
-* `common.webByVersion`       - show version as prefix in web adapter (usually - `ip:port/material`, webByVersion - `ip:port/1.2.3/material`)
+* `common.webByVersion`       - show a version as prefix in web adapter (usually - `ip:port/material`, webByVersion - `ip:port/1.2.3/material`)
 * `common.webExtendable`      - [true/false] if web server in this adapter can be extended with plugin/extensions like proxy, simple-api
 * `common.webExtension`       - relative filename to connect the web extension.
-E.g. in `simple-api` `lib/simpleapi.js` relative to the adapter root directory.
+E.g., in `simple-api` `lib/simpleapi.js` relative to the adapter root directory.
 Additionally, `native.webInstance` is required to say where this extension will be included.
 Empty means, it must run as own web service. "*" means every web server must include it.
 * `common.webPreSettings`     - list of parameters that must be included in info.js by webServer adapter.
 (Example material)
 * `common.webservers`         - array of web server's instances that should serve content from the adapter's www folder
 * `common.welcomeScreen.order` - todo